andrijun0406/DellAzureStackHCI/Deployment/README.md

  * Run the [Prepare-Drives](Prepare-Drives.ps1) script to remove any old partitions and other data.
  * Script should be executed via Remote PowerShell on WAC/Management hosts

-#### Task 10c - Test cluster configuration
-In this step, you'll ensure that the server nodes are configured correctly to create a cluster.
-* Run the [Dell-Test-Cluster](Dell-Test-Cluster.ps1) script to test the cluster readiness
-* Script should be executed via Local PowerShell on one of the Cluster Node
-* HTML Report are generated in C:\Windows\Cluster\Reports in one of the Cluster Node where the script is executed
-* Review the report before creating a cluster and remediate if there are issues.

 #### Task 03d - Create the Cluster
 You are now ready to create a cluster with the server nodes that you have validated in the preceding steps.